 As a performance artist, I use to place my own body, voice and thoughts putting myself in a vulnerable position, giving myself to others.

-At Take Me, a blindfolded woman is in the middle of the audience offering herself to be taken from everyone.
-Though I am aware that it is a specific relation artist-spectator.
-It represents not only my biography but the biography of the female body, the economic control, the cultural implications of the female form, its representation, sexualization, and objectification.
+Though I am aware that it is a specific relation artist-spectator, it represents the biography of the female body, the economic control, the cultural implications of the female form, its representation, sexualization, and objectification.

 Take Me .
 Venues